AndersDeath/diary2/000-current.md

 # 19 October - Thursday - Yerevan - 385 day of immigration

 The good news have come.
 Both mine and Ksusha's passports were sent to courier agency.
 I suppose that we will know something interesting about our visas soon.
 I really hope that they didn't reject us.
 In other case it will be harmful and painful for us.
 I will not go to Berlin without Ksusha.
 This is crucial thing.
 Besides that I visited podologist today.
+She freezed my